dan-nagle/h2m/README.txt

 run the script.
 The build script was written to be run in bash and bash should be used if it is available.

+9. An old version of CMake cannot handle the build process for Clang and LLVM or h2m.
+Update CMake if necessary.
+Version 3.2 or later is required.
+Refer to the CMake website for instructions.

+10. It may be more convenient and easier to download CMake from its website as a binary release.
+The script does not provide an option to do this, but it is not too difficult to do by hand.

 3)   USAGE OF H2M

 The h2m Autofortran tool is invoked at the shell as ./h2m [path to header].